yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 tftp> binary
 tftp> trace
 tftp> put openwrt-brcm-2.4-squashfs.trx}}}
- * After the TFTP upload is complete, wait at least 6 minutes.
-It is needed to wait due to the process that the firmware is first loaded into the RAM, and then first afterwards executed (or flashed).
-This process takes a little time, and to ensure that the router is not bricked the six minut waiting s needed.
+ * After the TFTP upload is complete, wait at least six minutes.
+The firmware is first loaded into the RAM, and then flashed.
+This process takes a little time, and to ensure that the router is not bricked you should wait six minutes.
  * The router will reboot itself automatically after the upgrade is complete.
 Rebooting may take a while.
-It might be the case that the router does not reboot by itself, if this happens it should be safe to wait for the period mentioned and then to do a manual reboot (pull the power-cord).
+It might be the case that the router does not reboot by itself; if this happens it should be safe to wait for the period mentioned and then to do a manual reboot (pull the power-cord).
  * You are done!
 You should be able to telnet to your router (IP address: 192.168.1.1) and start configuring.
 '''NOTES:'''